JDS Yukikaze: Construction and career

-In January 1976, a renovation for practical testing was carried out at Sumitomo Heavy Industries Uraga Shipyard, and the 5-inch No. 3 turret, the depth charge projector K gun and the depth charge drop rail were removed, and towed to the stern.
-Equipped with a type passive sonar.
-Since then, he has been engaged in practical experiments of towed passive sonar.
+In January 1976, Yukikaze underwent refitting for practical testing at Sumitomo Heavy Industries Uraga Shipyard, and the 5-inch No. 3 turret, the depth charge projector K gun and the depth charge drop rail were removed.
+A towed passive sonar was equipped on her stern, and from this point, she had been engaged in practical experiments of towed passive sonar.

 On 1 July 1978, the Practical Experiment Team was integrated into the Development Guidance Group, and the ship belongs to the same group.

-On 27 March 1981, she was changed to a training auxiliary ship, and the ship hull number was changed to (ASU-7003).
+On 27 March 1981, she was converted to a training auxiliary ship, and the ship hull number was changed to (ASU-7003).

-She was decommissioned on 27 March 1985.
+Yukikaze was decommissioned on 27 March 1985, and was sunk off Noto Peninsula as a target in August 1985.

-Until November 2001, it was moored and stored at the Maritime Self-Defense Force 1st Service School as a special pier, but it was sold due to significant damage caused by salt damage, and it was dismantled after leaving the area on the 19th of the same month.